 The important takeaway from all of this is that a testamentary trust can be entirely personalized to fit your wishes.
 For example, most folks want the testamentary trust written in such a way that their beneficiaries may have access to funds to pay for higher education costs like tuition, room and board, books, and fees, on top of the necessary funds needed for an adequate standard of care, protection, support, and maintenance of the beneficiary.

 Estate Plan Revisions & Updates

 If you already have an estate plan review it.
 Estate plans never expire, but major life events or a change in estate planning goals can necessitate changes.
-For example, if your family welcomed a new baby or adopted a child then it’s definitely time for update your estate plan to include them!
+For example, if your family welcomed a new baby or adopted a child then it’s definitely time to update your estate plan to include them!
 Maybe something changes in the future with one of your beneficiaries and you want to change distribution percentages or ages?
 Simply contact your estate planning attorney and let them know your wishes.

 A Lasting Love

-The love for your children knows no bounds and without a doubt you want to make certain you can still provide for them if something unexpected were to happen to you.
+The love for your children knows no bounds and without a doubt, you want to make certain you can still provide for them if something unexpected were to happen to you.
 There’s no day like today (or Valentine’s Day!) to get your ducks in a row just in case.
 The best place to begin is with my Estate Plan Questionnaire or by contacting me.